HasanAshab/story-line/FEATURES.md

 - **Collapse/Expand**: Hide or show paragraph content for better organization
 - **Bulk Operations**: Expand all or collapse all paragraphs at once
 - **Move Controls**: Up/down arrow buttons for precise paragraph positioning
+- **Limited View Mode**: Show only the last 5 paragraphs by default for better performance on low-end mobile devices
+- **Show All Toggle**: Button to reveal all paragraphs when needed, with clear indication of hidden content

 ### Search & Discovery
 - **Story Search**: Find stories by title or content across your entire collection